 - Update your mileage on your policy.
 If you’re driving less than the average of 750 to 1,000 miles a month, you’ll typically pay less in premiums.
 Less driving means less risk and may land a discount that lasts your entire policy term if your new annual mileage is low enough.
 Just be sure to update your policy again when you’re back on the road regularly to avoid a denied claim or owing extra premiums.

 - Reduced coverage or liability only.
 If your car sits in your garage most of the time, you might not need a full coverage policy with collision and comprehensive coverage.
 You could consider switching to liability only, or liability and collision if you still drive a little.
 That switch could save you hundreds a year.

 - Switch to mileage-based insurance.
-If you’ve recently started working from home, a telematics or pay-as-you-go policy could save you as much as 50% off your current rates if you’re a good driver.
+If you’re working from home, a telematics or pay-as-you-go policy could save you as much as 50% off your current rates for safe drivers.
 A black box device in your car or a tracking app detects your driving mileage and skills like braking or turning corners.
 Not keen on switching insurers?
 In many cases, you can find these mileage-based programs at major companies like Nationwide and Progressive.
-But if you have a history of speeding or braking sharply, you might not be able to get a policy.
+But if you have a history of speeding or sharp braking, you might not qualify for a policy.